10 Things Your Management Needs to Know Now

 5. Logically, then, most of your breakdowns have nothing to do with maintenance!
 Blaming breakdowns on inadequate PM or generally bad maintenance efforts is just like blaming doctors for the epidemic of obesity.
 Of course, doctors must deal with the sickness that results, but they are no more responsible for the epidemic than the maintenance department is for most breakdowns.
 Likewise, an obese person visiting the doctor more often (i.e., increasing the PM frequency) will not fix the problem, although it might detect an issue earlier, which is a good thing.

 6. For better or worse, your maintenance department can only impact a small part of the overall reliability of your equipment.
 Reliability is complex!
 There are inputs, decisions and opportunities during every lifecycle.
 If you want reliability, you must start at the business case or conception of the asset and make good decisions and continue to make good decisions until the asset’s end (i.e., when it no longer contributes adequate value to the organization).
-If reliability in your company is for maintenance to figure out and be accountable for, you will miss the boat.
+If reliability in your company is for maintenance to figure out and be accountable for, management will miss the boat.

 7. Most of the lifecycle costs of a motor purchased today is electricity, yet the incentive for purchasing is on price.
 Electric usage is practically ignored.
 You might argue that the present value of the future savings doesn’t justify it.
 But, do the math, it does.
 Lower electricity also means lower heat and usually longer life.

 8. You deliberately choose equipment with high maintenance costs.
 It’s the same logic as buying inefficient motors.
 Let’s face it, buying cheap equipment is easier than figuring out the best equipment for the application.
 And, by the way, you have created a monster.
 By buying on price alone, you bankrupt any original equipment manufacturer (OEM) with the temerity to build quality.
 Most of them turn to the dark side and make up lost profits with margins on parts and services.
-Of course, there are still good ones out there, so figure out who they are and buy from them before they, too, turn to the dark side.
+Of course, there are still good ones out there, so management should figure out who they are and buy from them before they, too, turn to the dark side.

 9. New plants, lines and facilities are designed, built, commissioned and operated intentionally with excessive maintenance costs for the next 25 years.
 The cause is short-term thinking, using incentives for on budget and on time performance to the exclusion of lowest lifecycle cost, maintainability and successful start-up.
 There is a basic reluctance on management’s part, living deep in silos, to share the information and experiences of brother and sister disciplines.
 Sharing and communicating are the antidotes.